eduardohbds/todo-pern/README.md

     });
    ```
 5. To run use `node index.js`
-6. But everytime you make a change you have to run this command, to make the things easy we going to use `nodemon`
+6. But everytime you make a change you have to run this command, to make the things easy we going to use `nodemon` install it globally `npm i -G nodemon`
-7.
+7. To parse the data from the client we use JSON and in node.js is represented by this `app.use(express.json());`
+8. and to accept request from different domains we use the package cors that is the same name of the protocol CORS of security `app.use(cors());`

+### Database configuration

+### Routes design